molgenis/systemsgenetics/eqtl-mapping-pipeline/README.md

 * The full path of your genotype data will be referred to as `genotypedir`
 * The file linking phenotype individuals to genotype individuals will be referred to as `genotypephenotypecoupling`
 * The file containing covariates will be defined as `covariatefile`

+Descriptions of each of these files and their usage is detailed below, and their formats are described in the data formats section of this manual.

 ##Step 1 - Preparation phenotype data
 Because our software uses a nonparametric test by default, you can use virtually any continuous data as trait values to map a variety of QTL effects.
 However, currently the normalization tools provided with this package are focused on array based methylation data, array based (Illumina) expression data, and preprocessed RNA-seq data (e.g. transcript level quantified data) or (GC)-RMA processed Affymetrix data.